Roof Replacement Cost

 Scaffolding Costs

 The cost of hiring scaffolding varies according to the amount of scaffolding required.
-This is a combination of your property's type and the work done.
-You will also be required to hire the scaffolding for six to eight weeks.
+This is a combination of your property's type and the work needing to be done.

 scaffolding that has been put up around a detached home in the UK